sada-02/Survive_IF_You_CAN/README.md

 scoreManager.cs -> for managing the score on the screen and on the game over screen .

-AudioManager.cs -> for managing audio in the game scene , between main game , pause screen or game over screen .
+audioManager.cs -> for managing audio in the game scene , transitioning music  between main game , pause screen or game over screen .

 #### enemy folder
 All the folders named goblin , minatour , mooshroom , one_eye , skeleton have the same script just the stats of the different enemy is different .
-These scripts contains various functions for controlling the functions of the enemy like roaming randomly , following and attacking player , droping loot , etc .
-It also contains the items that the enemy can spawn , you can assign the probability of the drop .
+These scripts contains various functions for controlling the functions of the enemy like roaming randomly , following and attacking player , tracking the last seen position of the player , droping loot , a simple logic to prevent them from stucking to the same position .

 EnemyBase.cs -> common scripts for all the enemies .

 EnemySpawner.cs -> script for spawning enemies randomly on the specified area by choosing a suitable spot on that area repeatedly after every randomly interval of time .

-loot.cs -> a script for defining loot items .
+loot.cs -> a script for defining loot items also assigning probability of each item dropping .

 lootbag.cs -> script for managing the loot that the enemy would drop after it gets defeated .

 #### main_player folder
 player_movement.cs -> script handling how the player would move and also how to position aim .